Criminal Vehicular Homicide And DWI:

 The penalties for criminal vehicular homicide are outlined in Minnesota Statute 609.21 subdivision 1a and they state that a person who is guilty of the death of another human being not constituting manslaughter or murder or the death of an unborn child may be sentenced to a maximum of ten years in prison, a fine of $20,000, or both.

+But these cases can be won and Minnesota Super Lawyer F. T. Sessoms has won a number of Minnesota Criminal vehicular operation and homicide cases (Click here for an example).
 Your Minnesota DWI attorney can help you fight the charges, thus possibly reduce the penalties against you or have your case dismissed.
 There are a number of strategies that can be used unique to your case because of the circumstances surrounding it.
 Don’t just settle with the charges and accept the conviction and its penalties.

 Contact Minnesota DWI Attorney F. T. Sessoms: